Thorens

 Years ago we tortured ourselves looking for a preamp for our home system – it had to be seriously good on vinyl as that was our primary source.
 We eventually settled on the Rotel Michi RHQ10 which is still in place and to be honest we’ve not been tempted to change.
 Every other phono stage we get through comes up against this (which might be a little unfair given it’s cost and the fact that it has a full variable output so runs direct into any power amp)

-Nevertheless we admit to being highly taken with the diminutive Dynavector P75 phono stage.
+Nevertheless we admit to being highly taken with the diminutive Dynavector P75 phono stage, NZ$ 995!.
 It’s no bigger than the Project but that is the only similarity.
 Now in Mark 2 form and far more sophisticated in every way and right at the cutting edge of phono stage design, this is the one to beat.
 The Dynavector P75 works on 3 levels.
 Firstly for either Moving Magnet or high output coil cartridges, it provides the right step up to line level.
 Low output moving coils are more demanding and the P75 makes the most of these with a vanishingly low noise floor and exceptional detail retrieval plus the ability to be fine tuned for cartridge loading.
 Finally for the very best sound – especially the Dynavectors, the Patented Phono Enhancing Circuit designed by Dr Tominari, to dramatically improve the performance of low output moving coil cartridges.

 The Terrace Houses